jamesob/simple-ctv-vault/README.md

 At this point, we've generated a coin on regtest and have spent it into a new vault.
-`$TXID` corresponds to the transaction ID of the coin we created the vault with, which is the only piece of information we need to reconstruct the vault plan and resume operations.
+`$TXID` corresponds to the transaction ID of the coin we spent into the vault, which is the only piece of information we need to reconstruct the vault plan and resume operations.